by Andrea M. Darcy

 A psychologist or psychiatrist will be able to determine if it is emotional dysregulation or not.
 If so, they will discuss with you what treatment is best.
 This does not always have to involve medication.
 If you have borderline personality disorder, for example, they will suggest you try a talk therapy designed to help those with BPD.

 Harley Therapy connects you with counselling and clinical psychologists and psychiatrists in London who can diagnose emotional dysregulation.
 Already have a diagnoses, not in London, and need an affordable therapist?
-Visit our sister site harleytherapy.com to book therapy by Skype, phone or in person.
+Visit our sister site harleytherapy.com to book therapy delivered online, by phone or in person.